 - Quark cheese (10.91g)

-Most cheese is in the 3-5g range, which is considered low FODMAP.
+Most cheese is in the range between 3g to 5g — low FODMAP.

-We went into detail for FODMAP in gorgonzola here in this article.
+We took a step further for FODMAP in gorgonzola here in this article.